 Address: Downtown Crystal Lake, 25 W. Crystal Lake Avenue, Crystal Lake, IL.

-Pumpkin Smash and Composting
+12. Pumpkin Smash and Composting

 If at the end of the fall festivals, and Halloween fun you’re thinking about what you can possibly do with your pumpkins, then look no further than this awesome idea of bringing your pumpkins and old jack-o-lanterns to Glencoe for their annual Pumpkin Smash and Composting.

 Admission: Any pumpkins you bring (AKA free)

-Date: November 6th
+Date: November 3rd, 2023

 Address: Glencoe Community Garden, 380 Old Green Bay Road, Glencoe, IL.

 Step inside the 1880’s style barn that is now a gift store, and shop locally produced honey from actual beekeepers, and homemade baked goods that just taste better this time of year.

-Admission: Free to enter, apples and honey and other products are sold.
+Admission: Free to enter, apples and honey, and other products are sold.

 Address: 11802 Charles Rd.
 Woodstock, IL

-Krolls’ Harvest Farm
+14. Krolls’ Harvest Farm

 For 27+ years, Kroll’s farm in Waukegan has been putting up this harvest festival for its community, topped with a corn maze game, a petting zoo for children, hayrides, and pumpkin patch fun!

-Dates: September 18th – October 31st
+Dates: Mid-September – October 31st, 2023

 Address: 13236 Townline Rd, Waukegan, IL 60087

-Richardson Adventure Farm
+15. Richardson Adventure Farm

 Ok, this place is AMAZING.
 When you are the home to the world’s largest corn maze, you offer zip lining off a 50′ observation tower, Orbiting (the rides where you get inside a ball and roll down a hill), wagon rides and slides, a pumpkin patch and so much more – how can you not go??

-Admission: September adult prices: $18.00 per adult and $15.00 per child/ October adult price: $22.00 per adult and $18.00 per child.
+Admission: September adult prices: $24.00 per adult and $20.00 per child/ October adult price: $22.00 per adult and $18.00 per child.
 In October, adult weekend prices change to $30.00 and children tickets go to $24.00.

 Dates: All of September through October